hdsu-bioquant/r4sc2024/day1/day1_updated/07-Profiling_cells.md

 ![](07-Profiling_cells_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 Does it look similar to our previous conclusions?
+Cell assignation depends on the definition of cell type signatures, which corresponds to a list of cell type markers.
+The library scType depends on [this](https://raw.githubusercontent.com/IanevskiAleksandr/sc-type/master/ScTypeDB_short.xlsx) list of defined signatures.
+Please, download and inspect the database of signatures.
+Are there all human cell types represented in this list?

 ## Final Report